-Dates Times Venue Location

-5 th July 2023 9.30am to 12.30pm Hartlepool
+Dates Times Venue Location 1 st July 2025 9.30am to 12.30pm Hartlepool

-22 nd March 2024 9.30am to 12.30pm Stockton-on-Tees

 Designed For: All those who work directly with children and/or undertake assessment of children/young people and their families e.g. Professionals from Health (level 3 and above), Social Care, Education; Police; Her Majesty's Prison and Probation Service, CAFCASS, etc.